Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Hotel & dinner

-Small to medium lineups can accompany the evening elegantly without disturbing conversation, service or room atmosphere.
+Small to medium lineups can carry the evening elegantly without intruding on conversation, service or the atmosphere of the room.

 Gala Christmas party

-For large rooms, stage, awards and dance floor, a medium to large lineup with stronger live impact is often more suitable.
+For large rooms, stage, awards and dance floor, a medium to large lineup with a fuller live sound is often the better fit.

 The best solution depends on the role music should play at your Christmas party.